Why Manual Accessibility Testing is Necessary

 If your website is already live and you’re trying to identify accessibility problems that need to be fixed, your approach to manual accessibility testing will likely be different than if you’re testing a newly developed but not yet launched website.

-If your website is not yet live, you can move through the content starting with the home page and then checking interior pages in whatever order makes sense to you.
+If your website is not yet live, you can move through the content from the home page to interior pages in whatever order makes sense to you.

-If your website is currently live, then we recommend testing your pages in this order:
+If your website is currently live, then we recommend testing interior pages in this order:

-- Test the page on your website that receives the most traffic (check Google Analytics or whichever tacking software you’re using).
+- Test the page on your website that receives the most traffic (check Google Analytics or whichever tracking software you’re using).

-- Test pages where a conversion is expected to happen or that have an impact on your bottom line.
+- Test pages where a conversion is expected to happen or that impact your bottom line.
 This includes product pages, cart and checkout pages, pages with forms, ad landing pages, or pages where people need to go to find your phone number.

 - Test your home page.